IgnasiLucas/hedgehog/README.md

 2020-02-12
 ==========
 New data came from the second contact zone in Russia.
 I run some checks to supervise the results from Kristyna's pipeline.
+The number of ambiguous mappings cannot be reduced much by changing the "very-sensitive" setting to just "sensitive".
+And the filtering step can hardly be improved either.
+See the report [here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/hedgehog/blob/master/results/2020-02-12/assessment.html).

 2019-03-04
 ==========